in Yosemite National Park

-There is a point protruding from the crown of Half Dome (like the imaginary face at the top of a peanut when you split it in half).
+A point protrudes from the crown of Half Dome (like the imaginary face at the top of a peanut when you split it in half).
 If you are feeling brave, walk out onto “the diving board,” but be cautious.
 Visitors have fallen to their death from Half Dome, often by trying to get too close to the edge.
 Fear not, there is plenty to see from a safe distance.

 When you are ready to head down (you have earned the right to linger as long as you like!), make your way back down the chains.
 You can face out from the rock now, and take in more of the view, but it is helpful to walk backward down the steep sections.
 Expect the descent to be a bit more challenging than the way up.
 At the bottom of the chains, return down the switchbacks, through the forest, and down the river past the falls to the trailhead.

 Pack lots of water.
 Then pack more water (at least one gallon per person).
 A filter to drink from the Merced River is helpful.
-The hike is best done as a one-day marathon, but you may divide the trek over three days by backpacking in five miles to Yosemite Valley Trail Camp, lugging more gear along the way.
-There are other routes to the top of Half Dome, including taking the Panorama Trail down from Glacier Point past Illilouette Falls, down to John Muir Trail, and up to Half Dome (10 miles one way), or hiking south from Tenaya Lake on Tioga Road through the Yosemite backcountry to Half Dome (11.5 miles one way).
+The hike is best done as a one-day marathon, but you may divide the trek over three days by backpacking in four miles to Yosemite Valley Trail Camp, lugging more gear along the way.
+Other routes can be taken to the top of Half Dome, including following Panorama Trail down from Glacier Point past Illilouette Falls, down to John Muir Trail, and up to Half Dome (10 miles one way), or hiking south from Tenaya Lake on Tioga Road through the Yosemite backcountry to Half Dome (11.5 miles one way).

 The hike up Half Dome an unforgettable and exhausting achievement.
 Be careful and enjoy.
 The hike lasts a full day, but the memories last forever.

-To get to the trailhead: Drive into Yosemite Valley and park at Curry Village.
-Take the free park shuttle for three stops to Happy Isles and walk across the Merced River to reach the start of the Mist Trail.
-There is also a parking lot between Curry Village and Happy Isles for backpackers, but this will add about a mile of level hiking to your trek.
+To get to the trailhead: Drive into Yosemite Valley and park at Curry Village or another available parking area near Yosemite Village.
+Take the free park shuttle to the Happy Isles Shuttle Stop and walk across the Merced River to the start of the Mist Trail.
+A parking lot between Curry Village and Happy Isles may be open to backpackers, but setting out from here add about a mile of level hiking to your trek.

 Trailhead address: Happy Isle Loop Road, Yosemite National Park, CA 95389

-This 10-mile one-way hike travels from Glacier Point down to Yosemite Valley in the most scenic way possible.
+This nearly 10-mile long one-way hike travels from Glacier Point down to Yosemite Valley in the most scenic way possible.